mongodb/mongo-jdbc-driver/README.md

 ./gradlew runTestGenerator
 ```

-### Running Local mongod and Atlas Data Lake
+### Running Local mongod and Atlas Data Federation
-`run_adf.sh` is a helper script that will start a local mongod and Atlas Data Lake instance, used for integration testing.
+`run_adf.sh` is a helper script that will start a local mongod and Atlas Data Federation instance, used for integration testing.
 #### Start
 ```
 ./resources/run_adf.sh start